CS

 Feature Showdown

-The BMW 1 Series features a 10.7-inch touchscreen, while the Audi A1 gets a 10.1-inch display.
+The BMW 1 Series features a 10.7-inch touchscreen paired with a 10.3-inch digital dash, while the Audi A1 gets a 8.8-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The BMW 1 Series stands out with wireless charging that you will not find on the Audi A1.
 The Audi A1 counters with head-up display, heated front seats, power tailgate, Bang & Olufsen audio and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.